D7460N/D7460N.dev/ADD.md

 <h3 id="tldr">TL;DR</h3>

-* D7460N Me - 20+ years of designing and creating clean inclusive enjoyable user experiences for the <em>Wild Wild Web</em>.
+<b>D7460N Me</b> - 20+ years of designing and creating clean inclusive enjoyable user experiences for the <em>Wild Wild Web</em>.

-* D7460N UI - Minimal professional passively-reactive HTML/CSS seed/template for building fast, robust, adaptable, and scalable web applications and websites.
+<b>D7460N UI</b> - Minimal professional passively-reactive HTML/CSS seed/template for building fast, robust, adaptable, and scalable web applications and websites.
 All native.
 No 3rd party dependencies.

-* D7460N Theory - Modern CSS will supplant much of the GUI logic JS does today.
+<b>D7460N Theory</b> - Modern CSS will supplant much of the GUI logic JS does today.
 Decoupling GUI logic from data logic allows both to thrive.
-This in turn will change the way see, interact, design and develope the <em>Wild Wild Web</em>
+These combined will change the way see, interact, design and develope the <em>Wild Wild Web</em>

+Let the CSS renaissance begin . . .

+<em>Coming soon to a browser near you</em>

-* Separation of Concerns (data from UI) = JS framework agnostic = no monolithic, "opinionated" (AKA controlled) development decision trees.
+> <b>Separation of Concerns</b> (GUI logic from data logic) = JS framework agnostic = no monolithic, "opinionated" (AKA controlled) development decision trees.

-* Modern CSS functionality = no preprocessors, less LOE, and at 100 to 1K times faster rendering speed than JS and other language equivalents
+> <b>Modern CSS functionality</b> = no preprocessors, less LOE, and at 100 to 1K times faster rendering speed than JS and other language equivalents

-* Vanilla and native to the browser = no extra deployment or build steps to get around non-native JS framework browser incompatibility, no version upgrade purgatory, no vendor lock, minimal dependencies, and no NPM/NVM security vulnerabilities.
+> <b>Vanilla and native to the browser</b> = no extra deployment or build steps required to get around non-native JS framework browser incompatibility, no version upgrade purgatory, no vendor lock, minimal dependencies, and no NPM/NVM security vulnerabilities.

-* No/build/compile/serve process required = faster more productive development
+>  <b>No/build/compile/serve process required</b> = faster more productive development

-* No training developers on third party software (js frameworks) = time and taxpayer savings
+> <b>No requirement</b> to train developers on third party software (js frameworks) = time and taxpayer savings

 ---